Local bi-Lipschitz classification of semialgebraic surfaces: INTRODUCTION

-According to Whitney \cite{Whitney}, when $2n-1 \leq p$ and $n\geq 2$, the singularities of $f$ are isolated.
-Moreover, when $2n-1= p$ and $f$ is finitely determined, the image of the set of double points of $f$ is a curve, which can be embedded in the target space $\K^{2n-1}$ \cite{Gaf,Whitney}.
-Note that, according to \cite{DPW}, the dimensions $(n,p)$ satisfying $2n-1 \leq p$ are nice dimensions in the sense of Mather (see for example \cite[Table 1, page 181]{DPW}).
+According to Mather-Gaffney geometric criteria, \cite{Wall}, when $p \geq 2n-1$ and $n\geq 2$, the singularities of finitely determined map germ $f$ are isolated.
+When $p$ is greater than $2n$, in a punctored neighborhood of the origin, $f$ is an embedding \cite{Gaf,Wall}.
+Note that, according to Mather \cite{Mat}, the dimensions $(n,p)$ satisfying $p \geq 2n-1$ are nice dimensions in the sense of Mather (see for example \cite[Table 1, page 181]{DPW}).

+In this work, we consider the following problem: Let $f, g: (\K^n, 0) \to (\K^p, 0)$, where $p\geq 2n-1$, be two finitely determined map germs.
+If $f$ and $g$ are bi-Lipschitz equivalent, are the links $link(f)$ and $link(g)$ and the images of the double point sets $f(D(f))$ and $g(D(g))$ bi-Lipschitz equivalent sets ?
+Does the converse hold ?
+If not, what is the complete set of invariance for the bi-Lipschitz equivalence of $f$ and $g$?

-Using equisingularity in family and in the complex case $\K=\C$, a counter-example to the conjecture has been provided by O. N. Silva \cite{Ot, Ot1}.
-In his example the real links are topologically equivalent and the double point sets are bi-Lipschitz equivalent, but the germs are not bi-Lipschitz equivalent.
+Using equisingularity in family and in the complex case $\K=\C$, a counter-example to the converse has been provided by O. N. Silva \cite{Ot, Ot1}.
+In this example the real links are topologically equivalent and the images $f(D(f))$ of the double point sets are bi-Lipschitz equivalent, but the germs are not bi-Lipschitz equivalent.

-In the complex case, it would be interesting to characterize classes of maps and hy\-po\-the\-sis for which the conjecture is true.
-The conjecture remains in the real situation.
-In this paper, we provide some elements for solving the ``real'' conjecture.
+In the complex case, it would be interesting to characterize classes of maps and conditions for which the converse is true.